pockethost/pockethost/packages/www/content/docs/overview/faq.md

 ### What is pockethost.io?

 https://pockethost.io is a nonprofit hosting service powered by the PocketHost open source project.
-Also created and run by benallfree.
+Also created and run by b`enallfree`.

 [PocketHost](https://github.com/benallfree/pockethost) is an open source project licensed under the MIT open source license.
 It was created and is headed by [benallfree](https://github.com/benallfree).
-He made PocketHost to host his personal and client projects so it was easy to provision a new PocketBase instance without having to set up any servers.
+He made PocketHost to host his personal and client projects, so it was easy to provision a new PocketBase instance without having to set up any servers.

 The goal of the project is to create a Firebase/Supabase style experience where you can create an account and instantly provision a new PocketBase instance for yourself.